StudySteno/StudySteno-Plover-Contractions/Documentation of dictionary changes.md

 "SR-PBT": "have not", /changed from haven't
 "SR\*PBT": "haven’t", /added

+"THED": "they had", /changed from they'd
+"TH*ED": "they'd", /added

+"THEL": "they will", /changed from they'll
+"TH*EL": "they’ll", /added

 "THER": "they are", /changed from "they're"
 "TH\*ER": "they’re", /added

 "THEF": "they have", /changed from "they've
 "TH\*EF": "they’ve", /added

+"THR-S": "there is", /changed from there's

 "TK-PBT": "did not", /changed from didn't
 "TK\*PBT": "didn’t", /added